in disease ecology

+I spent the last year as a Visiting Assistant Professor of Biology at Davidson College teaching courses in Ecology and Biostatistics.
 I completed my Ph.D. in Ecology & Evolutionary Biology at the State University of New York, Albany in the Turner Lab.
-I was also an ornithology research fellow at the New York State Museum, co-advised by Dr. Jeremy Kirchman.
+I was also an Ornithology Research Fellow at the New York State Museum, co-advised by Dr. Jeremy Kirchman.
 My research aims to unearth the factors that determine the diversity of and interactions within biological communities, with a special interest in host-parasite interactions.
 I have also studied monkey behavior, snail sexual selection, and elephant movement ecology.